mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 will melt away and they can recruit Antov to theirs.
-If the player characters are hesitant about joining Lalaji, the older prisoner hints Jan ‘the Blade’ Lintrel left him a parting gift when he escaped Tarkwall – something which will tip the balance in their favour.
+If the player characters are hesitant about joining Lalaji, the older prisoner hints Jan ‘the Blade’ Lintrel left him a parting gift when he escaped Tarkwall – something which will tip the balance in their favor.
 Lalaji is referring to the hidden shotgun.

 ###### Killing Starovich